1992 Daimler DS420 Limousine The Last DS420 Built L420 YAC

 The result was the DS420 which was launched in 1968 and co-incidentally became the first new model of the newly-merged British Leyland company.
 It was based on an extended floorpan from the Jaguar 420G, which made the DS420 the biggest ever British car with unitary body construction.
 The engine was the well-known Jaguar XK in 4.2 litre form, with an automatic gearbox as standard.
 The semi-razor edge style of the body was probably inspired by some of the classic Hooper bodies on Daimler chassis

 The basic bodyshell was supplied by Motor Panels in Coventry and mechanical components were fitted by Jaguar at Browns Lane, before the limousines were sent to Vanden Plas for final assembly and trim.
-When the Vanden Plas factory closed in 1979, final assembly and trim moved back to a special Limousine Shop in the Jaguar factory at Browns Lane
+The Vanden Plas factory closed in 1979, final assembly and trim moved back to a special Limousine Shop in the Jaguar factory at Browns Lane in 1980.

 The DS420 enjoyed a near monopoly of its market, and many were also supplied in chassis form for hearse bodywork.
 Otherwise these cars were used by anybody who was somebody, from Royalty to Ambassadors, from captains of industry to Lord Mayors.
 Many were used by limousine hire companies.
 The production figure over the 24-year span of the model was just over 5,000 cars and chassis.